RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Experiment

 \subsection{Experiment settings}

 \textbf{Datasets (Stage 1)} In the alignment pre-training stage, we utilize the LLaVA-LCS 558K dataset~\cite{liu2023improved}, which is a curated subset of the LAION-CC-SBU dataset, supplemented with captions.
-During the instruction co-training stage, we created a combined dataset totaling 1.8 million samples, including LLaVA-v1.5 655K mix~\cite{liu2023improved}, LRV-INSTRUCT 400K~\cite{liu2023mitigating}, and RoboVQA 800K dataset~\cite{sermanet2023robovqa}.
-The detailed descriptions of the datasets is shown in Appendix~\ref{sec:AP-DD}.
+During the instruction co-training stage, we combine general instruction datasets with the robotic instruction datasets.
+Specifically, for the general instruction dataset, we selectively adopt the LLaVA mixed instruction dataset~\cite{liu2023visual}, the ShareGPT4V-SFT dataset~\cite{chen2023sharegpt4v}, or the LLaVA-Next dataset~\cite{liu2024llava}.
+For the robotic instruction dataset, we randomly sample some image-text paired training samples from the RoboVQA~\cite{sermanet2023robovqa} dataset.
+In our main experiments, a mixture of the LLaVA 1.5 instruction dataset and the 300K RoboVQA dataset is used during the co-training stage.
+Detailed descriptions of these datasets are provided in Appendix~\ref{sec:AP-DD}.

-\textbf{Datasets (Stage 2)} For the dataset used in the robot manipulation fine-tuning stage, we utilize the SAPIEN~\cite{Xiang_2020_SAPIEN} to set up an interactive simulation environment with articulated objects from PartNet~\cite{mo2019partnet}.
-To generate data, we use the Franka Panda Robot to randomly interact with objects.
-When successful manipulation occurs, we record the success 6-DOF poses of the end-effector, which serves as ground truth labels for training.
-In the training set, we collect 10K images across 20 categories.
-For testing, we use a set of 1.1K images that include both seen categories from the training set and unseen categories.
+\textbf{Datasets (Stage 2)} For the dataset used in the robot manipulation fine-tuning stage, we follow the data collection process of previous works~\citep{mo2021where2act, li2023manipllm}, adopting the SAPIEN engine~\citep{Xiang_2020_SAPIEN} to set up an interactive simulation environment with articulated objects from PartNet-Mobility~\citep{mo2019partnet}.
+The Franka Panda Robot, equipped with a suction gripper, serves as the robotic actuator.
+During data collection, we randomly select a contact point \textbf{p} on the movable part and orient the end-effector's z-axis opposite to its normal vector, with a random y-axis direction to interact with the object.
+Successful operations are categorized as successful samples and integrated into the dataset.
+In the training set, we collect 10K images across 20 tasks.
+For evaluation, we generate 1.1K examples for the test set, comprising 20 training (seen) and 10 testing (unseen) tasks.
+The unseen tasks are used to evaluate the generalization capability of our model.
 The details of the categories are provided in Appendix~\ref{sec:AP-DD}.